precice/precice.github.io_old/04-codes.md

 ### EFD

 [EFD](https://github.com/precice/efd) was a free/open-source "Eulerian finite difference (EFD) fluid solver", which was coupled to preCICE.
 It was developed at the [Chair of Scientific Computing of the Technical University of Munich](https://www5.in.tum.de/).
-This solver is not maintained anymore.
+This solver is not maintained anymore and does not work with the current version of preCICE.

 * **Contact:** The solver is hosted on [GitHub](https://github.com/precice/efd).
 * **Typical applications:** Fluid-Structure Interaction (fluid part).